netanoir/da4a/_includes/actions/encampments/mauna-kea/mauna-kea.md

 In July 2019, following years of indigenous organizing and litigation, Hawaii’s governor’s announcement that construction of a controversial $1.4-billion telescope on a mountain sacred to Native Hawaiians was imminent.

-More than 30 indigenous elders, many in their 70s and 80s, set up camp at the base of the mountain and used their bodies to block access to the road.
-Further up the road, seven Native Hawaiians chained themselves to a cattle guard, forming a second line of defense.
+More than 30 indigenous elders, many in their 70s and 80s, set up camp at the base of the mountain and physically blocked the road.
+Nearby, seven other Native Hawaiians chained themselves to a cattle guard, forming a second line of defense.

 ![No TMT sign by H. Doug Matsuoka](/da4a/assets/images/actions/encampments/mauna-kea/no-tmt-sign.jpg)
 > Protect Mauna Kea at Hawaii Kai and Hanauma Bay, May 31, 2015.
 Image via [Doug Matsuoka/Flickr](https://www.flickr.com/photos/hdoug/).

-Police picked up and carried away the elders; others were taken away in wheelchairs while younger protesters wept and pleaded with police.
+Police picked up and carried away many of the elders; some were taken away in wheelchairs while younger protesters wept and pleaded with the arresting officers.

 “Law enforcement, most of them Hawaiians themselves, moved slowly and respectfully, looking pained and conflicted as they arrested the kūpuna [elders],” reported [*Vox*](https://www.vox.com/identities/2019/7/24/20706930/mauna-kea-hawaii).